adamsilver/fdpb/04-Login.md

 ![Login form](./images/kidly-error.png)

-I think we could have done a better job with this.
+I think we could have done better with this.
 Again, Medium.com solves this elegantly.
 In fact it's so elegant that users have no idea.
 As a user I shouldn't have to remember which one I signed up with.

 And Facebook, for example, knows what my email is.
 If I sign in with my email and have already signed up with Facebook, then Medium.com logs me in automatically.
 It's seamless.
 They just merge my accounts without me knowing.
 The only way I realise this is if I visit the settings page: